Nuclear Generation in Durham

 Darlington Nuclear Generating Station |

 Located in the Municipality of Clarington, the Darlington Nuclear Generating Station generates over 20 per cent of Ontario’s electricity.
-Ontario Power Generation (OPG) is in the process of refurbishing these reactors to extend their lifespan. |
+Ontario Power Generation (OPG) is in the process of refurbishing these reactors to extensionend their lifespan. |

 New Nuclear Development at Darlington |

-OPG is proposing to build a new small modular reactor (SMR) next to the existing Darlington Nuclear Generating Station to supply additional clean electricity to Ontario's grid. |
+OPG is proposing to build four new small modular reactors (SMRs) next to the existing Darlington Nuclear Generating Station to supply additional clean electricity to Ontario's grid.
+The Canadian Nuclear Safety Commission (CNSC) has created a webpage to share documents and information on the regulatory approval process and opportunities to participate. |

 Pickering Nuclear Generating Station |